TIBHannover/sc4eu-frontend/README.md

 (which is the root folder containing the src and the server folders)

 This command will build the the front end and then start the express server.

 // this is the call that npm start will execute `npm run build  && (cd server && npm start)`

+# Starting the client

+run `npm run start-client` in the current folder

+This will start a react 'server' hosting only the frontend application.
+It has the hotreloading and other helpful thigs which can help during the development process of the frontend.

+<b>Note:</b> Login functionallity will not work in this environment.